This post explores the notion of toxic personality traits, ghosting, gaslighting, and narcissism.

 It also demonstrates how to use nature as a metaphor to explore aspects of our life needing deeper understanding and healing.

 We’ll view the entirety of our relationships as a garden.
 A garden cultivated and nourished, weeded and seeded.
-The result is a healthy space that attracts nourishing relationships
+The result is a healthy space that attracts the full bloom of nourishing relationships

 We’ll do a good bit of introspection in this post.
 As they say, as without so within.
 Our internal conditions are like the soil inviting what may come to take root in our social life.